Five Best Dog Breeds From Africa

 What a great dog!

 This book discusses the intelligence of most popular breeds and is interesting for anyone that enjoys learning more about dogs.
-The Canadian Stanley Coren, however, ranked the Basenji one of the worst dogs.
+Although I thought it was a worthwhile book to read, the author Stanley Coren ranked the Basenji one of the worst dogs.
 The intelligence ratings were based on a dog´s willingness to listen to a command and local hunters in Africa prize these dogs for their intelligence when working.
 I do not agree with his assessment of canine intelligence, but if you want to learn more read this and make your own decision.

 This large dog from South Africa was bred to guard the homestead from lions and other large predators.
 They may be part Bullmastiff, part Mastiff, and part native African dog.
 No one is really sure, but the dog that exists now is large and powerful.